 Shipping to customers outside the US

-Priority Mail International: There is a tracking number but it only extends to the time the box leaves the US.
-At least there is documentation that your item was shipped and when it left the US.
+Priority Mail International: There is a tracking number but tracking only extends until the box leaves the US.
 Delivery is guaranteed in 6 to ten days.

 Here are a few photos of good friends at the 2016 EXPO, it was the best agate show of all times.